dtmilano/lex-bot-tester/README.md

 # Example
-Once you have the package installed, you can create tests like this one.
+Once you have the package installed, you can create tests like this one, which uses the well know *OrderFlowers* bot.

 ```python
 # -*- coding: utf-8 -*-